 And yet she continued on, both on the court and off, fighting for equality in the sport.
 She lobbied for equal prize money for men and women at the U.S. Open.
 Through her hard work and dedication, The U.S. Open became the first major tournament to offer equal prize money to both sexes.

-Baring in mind this was still the 70s, there were plenty of detractors.
+Remember, this was still the 70s, with plenty of detractors.
 One of the loudest was Bobby Riggs, a top men’s player in the 1930s and 1940s.
 Now, a 55-year-old Riggs was a self-described hustler and male chauvinist.

 He claimed the women’s game was so inferior to the men’s game that even someone as old as he was could beat the current top female players.
 When he challenged and defeated Margaret Court 6–2, 6–1, Billie Jean King, having previously turned down the offer to play Riggs, realised she had to step up and school him.

-The game, dubbed as ‘The Battle Of The Sexes’ attracted an audience of 90 million people from around the world via primetime television.
+The game, dubbed ‘The Battle Of The Sexes’, attracted an audience of 90 million people worldwide via primetime television.
 So on September 20th 1973, Billie Jean King took on Bobby Riggs in the Houston Astrodome.

 Billie Jean beat Bobby Riggs in straight sets, 6–4, 6–3, 6–3, and earned the winner-take-all prize of $100,000.